nrcool/online-chess-app/readme.md

 To run the Online Chess App locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/online-chess-app.git`
+2. Nivigate to server folder.
-2. Install the dependencies: `npm install`
+3. Install the dependencies: `npm install`
-3. Set up the MongoDB connection string in the `.env` file.
+4. Set up the MongoDB connection string in the `.env` file.
-4. Start the server: `npm start`
+5. Start the server: `npm start ` or ` npm run dev `
-5. Navigate to `http://localhost:3000` in your web browser.
+6. Navigate to `http://localhost:8080` in your web browser.

 ## Usage